 We welcome students 10 years of age and older for flameworking and kiln working, and 14 and older for glassblowing.
-Parents are encouraged to sign up with children under 16.
+Parents must be in attendance for children 10-14 years of age.

 Intensive One- and Two-Week Summer Classes

 Because of the intensive nature of our program, (students may be at work until 11:00 pm) our classes are not generally suited for people under 17.
 Students who are under 17 and wish to enroll must have special permission to sign up.
 Please call for further information.
 Students under 21 may not stay at the Comfort Inn unsupervised.
 Please call for alternate housing information.